Book a Newcastle Car Hire & Save Money!

 Did you know...

 In 2011, from the thousands of rental car bookings made through our website, just under 50% of our customers booked an economy or compact vehicle.
-This proves you can zip around Newcastle easily in a small rental car.
+This proves you can zip around in a car rental Newcastle easily.

 Car hire bookings for Newcastle Airport in 2011 were substantially higher than the bookings made from the city.
 We know that a few of our customers choose to fly to Newcastle on a cheaper flight, hire a car and then drive to Sydney, which is only approximately 2 hrs north.